-Dust Bowl Americana storytellers Doc Fell & Co. are set to release their third studio album, ‘Heaven, Hell or Oklahoma’ on May 4.
+Dust Bowl Americana storytellers Doc Fell & Co. third studio album, ‘Heaven, Hell or Oklahoma’ on May 4.
 Steeped in elements of traditional country, gospel funk and folk-rock, this release is a turning point in the band’s catalog - a master class in songwriting that confronts death and the afterlife bookended with rawhide-tough guitar licks, the lush ambience of pedal steel and frontman John Fell’s gritty vocals.

 Recorded at the illustrious Yellow Dog Studios in Wimberley, Texas, ‘Heaven, Hell or Oklahoma’ was produced by David Percefull and engineered by Adam Odor and features eleven original tracks (all written by Fell).
 “The end of the line” provides the backdrop for the album as Fell’s evocative lyrics are told through the prism of his home state of Oklahoma.